kevinguebert/kevinguebert-netlify/content/2018/04/19/2018-04-19-prices-law.md

 ---
+template: post
-title: "Price's Law"
+title: Price's Law
-slug: "prices-law"
+slug: prices-law
-date: "2018-04-19T21:46:00.000Z"
-tags: ["12 Rules for Life","Books"]
 draft: false
-template: "post"
+date: '2018-04-19T21:46:00.000Z'
+description: >
-description: "> To those who have everything, more will be given; from those who have nothing, everything will be taken. -Matthew 25:29
+  "To those who have everything, more will be given; from those who have nothing, everything will be taken." -Matthew 25:29

-You have heard of this **Price's Law** before without realizing there was a..."
+category: Books
+tags:
+  - 12 Rules for Life
+  - Books
 ---

 > To those who have everything, more will be given; from those who have nothing, everything will be taken. -Matthew 25:29